 Whoosh.wien understands education to be a lifelong project, with adults continuing to learn through reading books, listening to the news, meeting new people and staying curious.
 We create events where people can learn more about others, and themselves.
 And we work with schools and universities, to entertain and inform students about the city and the world.

-Eugene has cooperated with Uni Wien (in particular the sociology & geography departments), MODUL Uni, FH Wien (tourism & innovation), TU Raumplanung, BOKU (making the cell-researchers' work more present in Austrian public life & media), WU (Social Innovation & NPO ForschungsInstitut), FH Technikum (teaching incoming students about how the city works, & intercultural dialogue), introducing Central European University students & staff, arriving from Budapest, about their new home Bezirk, Favoriten, using a gamification format, & tours for the Med & Angewandte Unis, plus the Institute of Science & Technology Austria.
+Eugene has cooperated with Uni Wien (in particular the sociology & geography departments), MODUL Uni, FH Wien (tourism & innovation), TU Raumplanung, BOKU (making the cell-researchers' work more present in Austrian public life & media), WU (Social Innovation & NPO ForschungsInstitut), FH Technikum (teaching incoming students about how the city works, & intercultural dialogue), introducing Central European University students & staff, arriving from Budapest, to their new home Bezirk, Favoriten, using a gamified format, & tours for the Med & Angewandte Unis, plus the Institute of Science & Technology Austria.

 We are always happy to be approached by teachers with ideas for future events - it could be a concept you want to explore, a tour as part of a course or conference, or a lecture from Eugene and his colleagues.
 And since he is a native speaker of English, so there is the opportunity to interact with and improve your spoken language.
 All these events are also available in German.
 In May 2021, Whoosh was asked by the International Baccalaureate if they could include a text about our Smells like WIEN Spirit tour in their future German language text-books.